MCP: The Missing Layer Between Your App and the AI

 “Draft a reply to this email.”

-“This sounds like a message from your teammate Dan.
-You usually keep it informal but solution-oriented.
-Here’s a suggested response…”
+“This sounds like Dan from your team.
+You usually keep it casual but solution-focused.
+Here’s a draft…”

 AteIQ doesn’t just use AI.
-It models the person using it.
+It understands the person using it.

 If I Were Starting From Scratch…